PARPedraza/GaussianDensityModel/README.rst

 Gaussian Density Model
 ====================

-We used the LiDAR Velodyne 64E to scan urban environment.
+Segmentation algorithm of urban environment, we used the LiDAR Velodyne 64E.
 ==================